Research

 (Under the advisement of Dr. Bruce Childers and Dr. Mary Lou Soffa)

-My research involves dynamic software testing through the use of fast breakpoints.
-Current applications include structural testing such as branch coverage, with new applications on the way.
-More information can be found by going to these websites:
+My research involved dynamic software testing through the use of fast breakpoints.
+Applications include structural testing such as branch, node, and def-use coverage.
+More information can be found in my thesis Efficient Branch and Node Testing.

 Publications